brave/browser-laptop/docs/state.md

     audible: boolean, // is audio playing (muted or not)
     canGoBack: boolean, // the tab can be navigated back
     canGoForward: boolean, // the tab can be navigated forward
-    muted: boolean, // is the tab muted
-    windowId: number, // the windowId that contains the tab
     messageBoxDetail: { // fields used if showing a message box for a tab
+      buttons: [string], // array of buttons as string; code only handles 1 or 2
+      cancelId: number // optional: used for a confirm message box
       message: string,
+      showSuppress: boolean, // final result of the suppress checkbox
+      suppress: boolean, // if true, show a suppress checkbox (defaulted to not checked)
       title: string, // title is the source; ex: "brave.com says:"
-      buttons: [string], // array of buttons as string; code only handles 1 or 2
-      suppress: boolean, // if true, show a suppress checkbox (defaulted to not checked)
+    },
-      showSuppress: boolean, // final result of the suppress checkbox
+    muted: boolean, // is the tab muted
-      cancelId: number // optional: used for a confirm message box }
-  }],
+    windowId: number // the windowId that contains the tab }],
   temporarySiteSettings: {
     // Same as siteSettings but never gets written to disk